How exactly will buses work if part of Monroe Street loses a lane? We asked STA

 But for the purposes of explanation, let's say that STA does none

 of that.
 Let's say they don't build any high-performance transit systems on the section of Monroe and keep the same number of stops.
-The lane reductions, Rapez Betty says, would add an average of 25 seconds to a commute during the busiest time of the day, going northbound, in the busiest direction.
+The lane reductions, Rapez

+Betty says, would add an average of 25 seconds to a commute during the busiest time of the day, going

-That's not nothing.
+.
 But it's not a massive traffic jam, either.

 STA promises to continue to work heavily with the neighbors and the city to continue to adapt to the new plan